twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/encryption/gpg.md

 and store the encrypted file in the source state.
 The file will automatically be decrypted when generating the target state.

+!!! note

+    Make sure `encryption` is added to the top level section at the beginning of the config, before any other sections.

 ## Symmetric encryption

 Specify symmetric encryption in your configuration file: